How to Temper Chocolate at Home

 Watch Your Temper

-So if you think you’re ready to give it a whirl, try these easy steps.
-Once your chocolate is tempered you can use it to coat your favorite treats (cookies, pretzel rods, more chocolate…) or you can add some of your favorite mix-ins (nuts, dried fruit, toffee pieces) and spread onto a parchment lined baking sheet for your own custom Chocolate Bark!
+Once your chocolate is tempered, you can use it to coat your favorite treats (cookies, pretzel rods, more chocolate).
+You can add some of your favorite mix-ins (nuts, dried fruit, toffee pieces) and spread them onto a parchment-lined baking sheet for your own custom Chocolate Bark!
 People will think you’re amazing.
 Whatever you decided to do with your tempered chocolate remember to have fun and enjoy!

 How To Temper Chocolate

-Step One: Cut your chocolate into manageable pieces if working from a large block.
+Cut your chocolate into manageable pieces if working from a large block.
 If your chocolate is already in pieces-congrats!
 Just saved yourself some elbow grease.
-For this illustration we’re using Milk Chocolate.
-You can get ours by calling 1.877.CHOCOLIT
+For this illustration, we’re using Milk Chocolate.
+You can get ours by calling 1.877.CHOCOLIT.

-Step Two: Place your chocolate pieces into a microwave safe bowl, reserving about a ¼ cup for later and microwave on high for 60 seconds
+Place your chocolate pieces into a microwave-safe bowl, reserving about a ¼ cup for later, and microwave on high for 60 seconds

 Stir your chocolate, there will still be mostly chunks and the beginning of melted chocolate.

-Step Three: When you reached the very nearly completely melted stage (that’s a technical term) add in your reserved scant ¼ cup of chocolate and stir those pieces in until they are melted and chocolate is smooth (30 seconds to one minute so get your arm muscles ready).
+When you reached the very nearly completely melted stage, add in your reserved scant ¼ cup of chocolate.
+Stir those pieces in until they melt and the chocolate is smooth.
+About 30 seconds to one minute, so get your arm muscles ready.

-At this point if there are a few bean sized chunks left you can fish them out with a fork so they don’t get on your project, but you may also have perfectly smooth chocolate, either way is fine!
-If you have stirred (agitated) your chocolate at least 30 seconds to a minute with your solid cocoa butter crystal addition you are most likely at 90°F and that means you have tempered chocolate!
-For white chocolate 86°-88°F is ideal.
+At this point, if there are a few bean-sized chunks left you can fish them out with a fork so they don’t get on your project.
+You may also have perfectly smooth chocolate, either way, is fine!
+If you have stirred your chocolate for at least 30 seconds to a minute with your solid cocoa butter crystal addition, you are most likely at 90°F. That means you have tempered chocolate!
+For white chocolate, 86°-88°F is ideal.